project-kotinos/PublicHealthEngland___ndr_ui/README.md

 end
 ```

-### Date Picker
+### Datepicker

-To use the date picker, require it after ndr_ui.
+To use the Bootstrap based [datepicker](https://github.com/eternicode/bootstrap-datepicker), require it after ndr_ui.
 For example:

 In `app/assets/javascripts/application.js`: